bbenedict/bbenedict/100days.md

 ## day 20

 I implemented parts of a Collaborative Filtering system for recommendations.
-The specific work was to produce a vectorized implementaion for calcualting gradients of a cost function given a matrix of users x features and movies x features.
+The specific work was to produce a vectorized implementation for calcualting the gradient of a cost function given a matrix of users x features and movies x features.
 As of today, I have completed all programming assignments for Coursera Machine Learning.
 QED!